Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

-Notice that although the invariant and the eligibility criterion are changed, the fact that Edmonds' search preserves the complementary slackness invariant, in particular that Dual Adjustment preserves approximate domination and approximate tightness still holds here.
-By the proof of Lemma~\ref{lem:dual-adjustment}, as long as the definition of eligibility guarantees the following parity property: \begin{lemma} At any point of scale $i$, let $\overline{S}$ be the set of vertices in $\Gelig$ reachable from an unsaturated vertices using eligible edges.
-The $y$-value of any vertex $v \in V$ with $B_v \in \overline{S}$ has the same parity as multiple of $\delta_i/2$. \end{lemma}
+Notice that although the invariant and the eligibility criterion are changed, the fact that Edmonds' search preserves the complementary slackness invariant still holds.
+The proof of Lemma~\ref{lem:dual-adjustment} goes through, as long as the definition of eligibility guarantees the following parity property: